USB TV tuners can bring a lot of free, live TV into your home at minimal cost.

 Hauppauge requires no subscription, and does not require an Ethernet connection, so it’s a more portable solution with no ongoing fees.

 Both tuners support using Plex for a live OTA and DVR service, but that costs $5 per month.

 There’s an added benefit of Plex.
 You can have access to all of your movies and music that’s burned to a PC available on the app.
 Plex is accessible on streaming devices like Fire TV or your smartphone.

 Unlike the Hauppauge tuner, HDHomeRun tuners need to be hardwired to your WiFi router so it can wirelessly broadcast the live OTA feed across your home network.

 What’s the best antenna to use with a USB TV tuner?

 The two antennas I have used with the Hauppauge WinTV-dual HD were made by Antennas Direct.
-Both models are amplified.
-And I continue to be impressed with their range, consistency and performance.
+I continue to be impressed with their range, consistency and performance.

 The ClearStream Eclipse is the FLEX’s predecessor and remains a critical favorite.
 Both of these antennas are portable, and easy to take with you and bring in a remarkable number of channels.

 The newest model is the ClearStream FLEX, an indoor multi-directional antenna.
 It’s easily among the most powerful indoor antennas that I have tested this year.
 It’s ultra-thin and easy to set up.

 Read my guide on How to Choose the Best Antenna for more tips on what to get.